WOODCARVING

 Samuel Marshall was born in 1855.
 It is not known where he served his apprenticeship but by the 1890s he was well established with a shop and workshop on Bridge Street.
 He advertised the making of ‘choir stalls, screen and pulpits’ and his work can be found in many churches in the area.
 He also engaged in more exotic work if called on, in 1914 he travelled to Rowhedge to work on the figurehead of the SS Beacon which was being repaired in a shipyard there.
 He was responsible for the carved figures in the sanctuary roof of St Peter’s and in 1902 and 1903 worked with Beckwith on the complex and expensive screens of the side chapels and the nave of St Peter’s church.
 In 1907 he took as apprentice a fourteen year old local lad, Bryan Saunders, who was to prove a talented wood-carver.
 Samuel was a pillar of the Church of England Temperence movement and addressed meetings on the subject across Essex.
 Having been a student at the Hitcham School in his youth, he returned there in his middle years to teach some of the boys wood-carving and this proved so successful that he was invited to teach the subject at other schools in Essex.
 In 1914 and anxious to retire, Marshall offered the business to Bryan Saunders, who had just completed his seven year apprenticeship but the First World War intervened and it was not to be.
 In 1915 Samuel carved regimental arms on the bench-ends of Danbury church to record the affection the villagers felt toward the soldiers who had been billeted there.

 Samuel had a son, a teacher and talented pianist and organ player, who had joined up but tragically, whilst serving in the Royal Suffolks, died of wounds after a bombing raid in Calais.
-Samuel Marshall continued to work at his Bridge Street workshop until he retired in the 1920s and the business shut down.
-Samuel died in 1934 aged 79 leaving a daughter, his wife having pre-deceased him.
+Samuel continued to work at his Bridge Street workshop and we know he was working on new choir stalls for Dunmow Church in the summer of 1926.
+He retired soon afterwards and the business shut down.
+Samuel died in 1934 aged 79.

 Bryan Saunders